-Note that Elia's has the ambition to manage increasing reserve capacity needs without additional balancing capacity procurements through the implementation of its dynamic procurement, which is forecasting available local and cross-border non-contracted balancing energy bids in the system for the next day to procure only upfront the missing energy as balancing capacity.
-This will nevertheless require substantial efforts in the development and participation of new flexibility in the system, either with reactive balancing through BRP portfolios or with balancing energy bids.
+Note that Elia's has the ambition to manage increasing reserve capacity needs without additional balancing capacity procurements through the implementation of a dynamic procurement strategy, which is forecasting available local and cross-border non-contracted balancing energy bids in the system for the next day to procure only upfront the missing energy as balancing capacity.
+This will nevertheless require substantial efforts in the development and participation of new flexibility in the system, either via reactive balancing through market portfolios (also referred to as implicit flexibility) or via balancing energy bids of Elia (explicit flexibility).

 Elia does not expect a fundamental impact of creating an offshore bidding zone on reserve dimensioning and balancing capacity procurement.
-While reserve capacity needs may slightly increase due to lower reactive balancing opportunities for the Balance Responsible Parties (BRPs) in the offshore Load Frequency Control (LFC) Area, the flexibility that would have been used for portfolio balancing by the BRPs should become available through balancing energy bids in the EU balancing platforms.
+While reserve capacity needs may slightly increase due to lower reactive balancing opportunities for the Balance Responsible Parties (BRPs) in the offshore Load Frequency Control (LFC) Area associated to the offshore bidding zone, the flexibility that would have been used for portfolio balancing by the BRPs should become available through balancing energy bids in the EU balancing platforms.
 This will be accounted for in the dynamic procurement to reduce the need to procure balancing capacity.
 Network constraints between the Princess Elisabeth Island (PEI) and the Belgian onshore system are neither expected to play a major role in the dimensioning of reserves as access of upward balancing energy is always available via the connection to the onshore network, while the availability of downward balancing energy bids is guaranteed through downward flexibility of wind power.